falconscript/ioskernpatchapi/README.md

 ## Caveats
 The nature of the bug used to gain kernel memory access isn't 100% reliable.
 The compiled executable may crash the phone causing reboots.
 These reboots are safe, but sometimes annoying.
 If using for a production tweak, do as Pangu does: Run the code near the start of the iPhone boot so a crash isn't as noticeable.
-Make sure your code works before hooking into the book to prevent boot loops.
+Make sure your code works before hooking into the boot to prevent boot loops.

 ## Credits
 Thanks to all the top jailbreakers for their unbelievable talent and dedication in opening iOS to the public.